 You could find thousands of WordPress hosting companies online.
 Well, choosing the right one might be a bit hard task for you.
 Some people look for the pricing of the hosting.
 Some will check the support and uptime.
 Anyway, while choosing a WordPress hosting, you might want to check

-These days, we have seen that so many folks are starting their own local hosting company by purchasing reseller hosting packages.
+These days, we have seen that so many folks start their own local hosting company by purchasing reseller hosting packages.
 Well, don’t start a blog there.

 The pricing might be too low, like $5 a year or $10 a year.
 But, you will not get proper support, uptime, and security in those packages!